mozman/ezdxf/docs/source/concepts/dxf.rst

 Unfortunately, I cannot recommend any open source applications because everyone I know has serious shortcomings, at least as a DXF viewer, and I don't trust them as a DXF creator either.
-To be clear, even `ezdxf` (which is not a CAD application) is a `reliable` library in this sense - it just keeps getting better, but is far from `reliable`.
+To be clear, not even `ezdxf` (which is not a CAD application) is a `reliable` library in this sense - it just keeps getting better, but is far from `reliable`.